twobit/gear/README.md

  * options.module - Module to load tasks from.
  * options.dirname - Directory to load tasks from.
  * options.filename - File to load tasks from.
+ * options.tasks - Object to load tasks from.

 __Example__